 They will also ensure Maths displays around the school are prominent and raise the profile of Maths around the school.
-Termly 'Battle of the Bands' for Times Tables and Key Stage 1 challenges for Numbots displays will be in place.
+There are termly 'Battle of the Bands' for Times Tables and Key Stage 1 challenges for Numbots.

 The school shall participate in Maths Weeks across the United Kingdom and the subject leader will ensure children have the opportunity to participate in Maths in the wider academic vicinity.